Help us improve your experience.

 Overview

-In Multi-Node High Availability, participating SRX Series devices operate as independent nodes in a Layer 3 network.
+In Multi-Node High Availability, participating SRX Series Firewalls operate as independent nodes in a Layer 3 network.
 The nodes are connected to adjacent infrastructure belonging to different networks.
 An encrypted logical interchassis link (ICL) connects the nodes over a routed network.
 Participating nodes backup each other to ensure a fast synchronized failover in case of system or hardware failure.

 In Multinode High Availability, activeness is determined at the services redundancy group (SRG) level.
-The SRX Series device, on which the SRG1 is active, hosts the floating IP address and steers traffic towards it using the floating IP address.
+The SRX Series Firewall, on which the SRG1 is active, hosts the floating IP address and steers traffic towards it using the floating IP address.
 During a failover, the floating IP address moves from the old active node to the new active node and continues the communication client devices.

 Note:

-As of Junos OS Release 22.3R1, we support a two-node configuration in the Multinode High Availability solution.
+We support a two-node configuration in the Multinode High Availability solution.

 Requirements